-GENERAL STATEMENT OF DUTIES: Coordinates the preparation of all mapping and graphic products and the printing of all Commission materials; develops geographic analyses for reports and studies.
+GENERAL STATEMENT OF DUTIES: Coordinates the preparation of all mapping and graphic work products; maintains the Bay-Lake RPC ArcGIS Online Account; develops interactive mapping and application tools, and completes geographic analyses for reports and studies; oversees the work of other department staff.

-DISTINGUISHING FEATURES OF THE CLASS: The employee in this class is responsible for coordinating the preparation of all graphics, including graphs, tables, charts, maps and artwork to be used in Commission reports, newsletters and other publications.
-The GIS Coordinator develops geographic analyses from digital data created by a GIS staff for inclusion in reports and studies conducted by the Commission as well as responding to Commission or public requests for information.
+DISTINGUISHING FEATURES OF THE CLASS: The employee in this class is responsible for coordinating the preparation of all report and other graphics, including graphs, tables, charts, maps and artwork to be used in Commission reports, newsletters and other publications The Graphics/GIS Analyst manages the Bay-Lake RPC ArcGIS Online Account and develops interactive mapping and application tools to aid in planning projects and/or communities' requests.
+The Graphics/GIS Analyst develops geographic analysis from digital data for inclusion in reports and studies conducted by the Commission, as well as responding to Commission or public requests for information.
 Supervision is exercised over a GIS staff.
-The GIS Coordinator serves as printing liaison, arranging for material to be reproduced on schedule and within budget.
-The GIS Coordinator is responsible for the maintenance of all computer hardware and software.
+The Graphics/GIS Analyst helps perform maintenance of computer hardware and software as well as plotter and copier maintenance.
 Work is performed under the supervision of the Executive Director.

-- Consults with staff to determine geographic data sets, geographic analyses and mapping products needed for reports; - Consults with staff to determine timelines for the production of report graphics, analyses and documents; - Consults with staff to ascertain the purpose and requirements of the art and illustrations and the appropriate style needed for publications; - Executes design and layouts for the newsletters, annual report, posters, signs, graphic charts and other publications and displays; - Serves as printer liaison, acquiring bids, arranging time schedules and following up on printing progress; - Checks reports for typographic errors, grammar, consistency of style and continuity; - Develops GIS analyses based on the merging of geographic data sets to be used as part of Commission planning reports; - Trains and supervises the GIS staff, assigning work and checking for completeness and accuracy; - Prepares a variety of graphic materials including program announcements, registration flyers and panel displays; - Handles and monitors report distribution;
+- 1. Consults with staff to determine geographic data sets, graphics, geographic analysis and mapping products needed for reports; - 2.
+Consults with staff to ascertain the purpose and requirements of the art and illustrations and the appropriate style needed for publications; - 3.
+Executes design and layouts for the, annual report, posters, signs, graphic charts, interactive web and story maps; and other publications and displays; - 4.
+Replenishes printer and plotter toner, ink and paper supplies; - 5.
+Develops GIS analyses based on the merging of geographic data sets to be used as part of Commission planning reports; - 6.
+Assists and trains other staff and/or communities with GIS applications; - 7.
+Prepares a variety of graphic materials including program announcements, registration flyers and panel displays; - 8.
+Manages the Bay-Lake RPC ArcGIS Online Account; - 9.
+Performs Gold Shovel Certification reviews in accordance with procedures set forth by New North; takes and processes orders for aerial photos, census mapping information and flood plain information; - 10.
+Oversees the purchase of computer hardware and software; responsible for working with IT support contractors in resolving computer issues and problems;

-- Takes and processes orders for aerial photos, census mapping information and flood plain information; - Troubleshoots computer hardware and software problems; - Coordinates and chairs regional GIS Users group; - Participates in professional development activities; and - Performs other duties as required by the Commission.
+- 11. Coordinates and chairs a BLRPC regional GIS Users group; - 12.
+Promotes Bay-Lake RPC GIS services throughout the region; - 13.
+Participates in professional development activities; and - 14.
+Performs other duties as required by the Commission.

-REQUIRED KNOWLEDGE, SKILLS AND ABILITIES: Thorough knowledge of principles and use of Geographic Information System software; good knowledge of the principles and techniques utilized in graphics presentations; good knowledge of cartographic principles; good knowledge of computer aided drafting (CAD), word processing, spreadsheet, database management, and graphic presentation software; some knowledge of the bid letting process; some knowledge of principles of planning and land use interpretation; ability to design and develop geographic analyses; ability to design, illustrate and lay out attractive covers, reports and other publications; ability to use a wide variety of illustrating media; ability to supervise the work of a GIS staff; ability to work with others in developing layouts, artistic designs, and geographic analyses; creativity; accuracy.
+REQUIRED KNOWLEDGE, SKILLS AND ABILITIES: The ability to use various geographic Information System software proficiently, knowledge of cartographic principles, the ability to work with Adobe Creative Suite (including Illustrator, InDesign, and Photoshop); exceptional knowledge of the principles and techniques utilized in graphics presentations; good knowledge of word processing, spreadsheet, database management, and graphic presentation software; some knowledge of the bid letting process; some knowledge of principles of planning and land use interpretation; ability to design, illustrate and lay out attractive covers, reports and other publications; familiarity of a wide variety of illustrating media; ability to supervise the work of a department staff; skilled in developing layouts, artistic designs, and geographic analyses; creative and accurate.
+Must be knowledgeable in basics of computers/software and able to work with outside IT contractors in providing a safe and sufficient network that enables staff to provide up-to-date work products.

-ACCEPTABLE EXPERIENCE AND TRAINING: Considerable experience with Geographic Information Systems, and completion of college; or any combination of experience and training which provides the required knowledge, skills and abilities.
+ACCEPTABLE EXPERIENCE AND TRAINING: Considerable experience with Graphic Design software and Geographic Information Systems.
+Completion of a Bachelor's degree from an accredited college, or any combination of experience and training which provides the required knowledge, skills and abilities to perform the duties of this position.